ricardo-cantu/sharepoint-bootstrap/README.md

 ## Features

 Carousel - Supports animation in IE9.
 Bootstrap has dropped support for animation in older browsers like IE9.
+Affix - Bootstraps version does not work in SharePoint.
+We fixed it.

 ## Acknowledgement